ofauchon/oflmetrics/README.md

 Initial goals:

-- Lightweight code (Not an OS: No tasks, processes, threads... just a main loop)
+- Lightweight code (Not an OS: No tasks, processes, threads... just a main loop, and a couple of timers)
 - Simple protocol (No TCP/IP things, just some raw bytes .
 Back to basics)
-- Simple meshing (At the moment, routing over a a couple of nodes is enough for me)
+- Simple meshing (Routing over a a couple of nodes is enough for me) => Work in progress
-- Basic security (eg: encryption ... )
+- Some security (eg: XTEA encryption ... )
 - Low power (Should operate properly on batteries)

 Current status:

-- oflnode can read temperature,light,power(wip) sensors, and send messages through radio, and wake_up/sleep to save power
+- oflnode can read temperature,light sensors, and send messages through radio, and wake_up/sleep to save power
 - ofldongle can listen to oflnode radio frames, and display/decode them on the serial port
 - oflbridge is a Qt daemon that turns on ofldongle monitor mode, decodes frames, and store them in MySQL server